hhariri/hhariri.github.io/_posts/2014-01-06-intellij-idea-minimal-survival-guide.md

 See this [tutorial from PhpStorm](http://www.jetbrains.com/phpstorm/webhelp/testing-restful-web-services.html) for more information.
 Or [watch this video](http://www.youtube.com/watch?v=fpNhaMRaLgY).

-Note: This any many other features and tools of IntelliJ IDEA are part of the core platform so they are available in all the different JetBrains IDE products.
+Note: This, and many other features and tools of IntelliJ IDEA are part of the core platform so they are available in all the different JetBrains IDE products.

 ### File Comparisons